quietui/quiet/docs/docs/restyle.md

 Quiet Restyle™ is an opinionated CSS reset that provides consistent styles to HTML documents by making use of Quiet's [design token API](/docs/theming/#theme-concepts).
 Restyle is entirely optional, but it's a great way to kick off new websites and apps without worrying about initial styles.
 As you [customize your theme](/docs/theming) with CSS, Restyle will adapt accordingly.

 You can think of Restyle as a smarter, prettier user agent stylesheet.
+And you can use it along with everything else Quiet has to offer or entirely on its own!

 ## Usage